 Seesaw is an online journal service, designed for schools.
 Each kindergartner will have their own journal.
 Mrs. Rosheger and your child will periodically add entries from school, such as photos, videos, drawings, and notes.
 Parents will be able to create an account for viewing their own child's journal entries from a personal electronic device.
 Mrs. Rosheger also will use Seesaw to send out class-wide reminders, so please consider using this app.

 Birthdays are special in Kindergarten, and we enjoy celebrating them as follows.

-1) The birthday child receives a crown and a gift from Mrs. Rosheger, as well as a birthday book from Dr. Brett.
+1) The birthday child receives a crown and a card from Mrs. Rosheger, as well as a birthday book from Dr. Brett.